idev-hub/QueryHub/CODE_OF_CONDUCT.md

 This Code of Conduct applies to all community spaces and when an individual is officially representing the community in public spaces.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers at security@queryhub.dev.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers at idevhub@proton.me .
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1.